RituDhaulakhandi/Microsoft-IonQ/README.md

-Ice Emblem
+Quantum Emblem
 ==========

-Ice Emblem aims to be a completely free software clone of Fire Emblem.
+Quantum Emblem is a strategy game with quantum advantage.

 It is written in Python with pygame.